Enforcement in the United States

 The New York Convention provides that, to have a court recognise a final arbitration award, the winner of the award shall supply the court with the original award or a certified copy, after which the court ‘shall recognise arbitral awards as binding and enforce them in accordance with the rules of procedure of the territory where the award is relied upon’.
 Pursuant to the New York Convention and the FAA, a party seeking recognition of a foreign arbitration award can proceed on an expedited basis without filing a complaint.
 Instead, the party must file a petition to recognise the award, which can be resolved on the papers without oral argument or discovery.

 Despite this summary process, the New York Convention and the FAA provide several defences to recognition.
-Under the New York Convention, recognition may be refused on any one of the following grounds:
+Under the New York Convention, recognition may be deferred or refused on any of the following grounds:

 - a party is suffering from incapacity or the arbitration agreement is otherwise invalid;